Skip to content

 The Umbrella application will be tested for functionality with customer focused kubernetes environments.
 As the Integration team works with customers to adopt Big Bang, the team will provide feedback to Umbrella Test Environments to provide representative environments to perform full End to End regression tests.
 A representative environment for the e2e tests is Mock Fences, which attempts to mirror the Fences environment owned by GBSD.

-Each Environment will contain the Infrastructure as Code (IaC) to deploy the base infrastructure that Big Bang will be deployed onto.
+Each environment will contain the Infrastructure as Code (IaC) to deploy the base infrastructure that Big Bang will be deployed onto.
 These tests will not validate that upgrades to IaC are successful.

 Upgrade Tests📜